zaitrarrio/boxparts/.guides/sections.md

 In order to publish it, you will need to push the repo back to GitHub and send us a [pull request](https://help.github.com/articles/creating-a-pull-request).

 #Codio Steps
-Once your new Box Part has been checked and approved by Codio.
+Your new Box Part will be checked and approved by Codio.

 We perform these checks as it us important to us that the quality of the Box Parts library is maintained at a high level and to examine them for potential security issues.
 Once approved,

 1. We will compile your Box Part
 1. We upload the binary to the Codio Box Parts binary store.